EnbangWu/Smart-Contract-Roadmap/README.md

 # Smart-Contract-Roadmap
 This is a personal smart contract developer roadmap, including textbooks, articles, videos and best practice examples.
+The goal of this roadmap is to help me understand smart contract development, cryptography, security best practices and gas optimization.
+I hope this roadmap can also help you.
+TODO:<br>
+- [ ] Develop state of the art smart contract security analysis tools.<br>
+- [ ] Perform secuirty assessment on published vulnerable smart contracts, provide security analysis reports and fix the vulnerabilities.<br>

 ## Books
 - [x] [mastering Ethereum](https://github.com/ethereumbook/ethereumbook)